sinablk/sinablk.github.io/_posts/2019-02-13-resampling-methods.markdown

 title:  Resampling methods
 date:   2019-02-13
 author: Ali Sina
-summary: In most scenarios, we do not full or enough data available to test our models for accuracy and error.
+summary: In most scenarios, we do not have full or enough data available to test our models for accuracy and error.
 Resampling methods enable us to  estimate these measures so that we can be more confident about our models.
 mathjax: true
-tags: [statistics, machine_learning, statistical_learning]
+tags: [statistics, machine_learning, statistical_learning, resampling]
 postFooter: Additional information, and maybe a <a href="#">link or two</a>.
 ---